05030 Zip Code Natural Disasters and Weather Extremes

-The chance of earthquake damage in 05009 Zip Code is about the same as Vermont average and is much lower than the national average.
-The risk of tornado damage in 05009 Zip Code is about the same as Vermont average and is much lower than the national average.
+The chance of earthquake damage in 05030 Zip Code is about the same as Vermont average and is much lower than the national average.
+The risk of tornado damage in 05030 Zip Code is higher than Vermont average and is much lower than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.

 Volcano Index, #1